melikegecer/BachelorsProjects/CSE342_Microprocessors/README.md

 # CSE 342 - Microprocessors
+Technologies used; Arduino IDE, C++ and Android Studio
 ##### Project1
 Implementation of a car that has remote control via a browser.
 The car has a compass and an ultrasonic sensor.
 <br>